dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 - `40001 Network error`
 #### Use-Case

-1. The relying party sends a `canister_call` request to the signer.
+1. The relying party sends a `icrc25_canister_call` request to the signer.
 2. Upon receiving the request, the signer validates whether it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
     - If the network is not supported by the signer, the signer sends a response with an error back to the relying party.